440P-DEX/2DPhysics/README.md

 # Note that

 I am actaully new to game development, so my code could be a garbage...
-If you got any feedback for improvement, I would appreciate that!
+If you got any feedback for improvements, I would appreciate that!
-I am also new to Github and I am now leaning how to use git properly.
+I am also new to Github and I am now learning how to use git properly.